Compression Models for High-Frequency Telemetry

 WITH NO DATA;

--- current, still-filling hourly bucket untouched)
+-- the current, still-filling bucket untouched.

 SELECT add_continuous_aggregate_policy(